Sunscreen-tech/Sunscreen/examples/allowlist_zkp/README.md

 demonstrate a similar scenario by having them communicate as separate processes, piping a serialized proof from `prover` stdout to `verifier` stdin.

-In this whitelist zkp, the verifier verifies that the prover has an entry on its public whitelist, without revealing which entry.
-The whitelist is hardcoded to the numbers 100 to 199 inclusive.
+In this allowlist zkp, the verifier verifies that the prover has an entry on its public allowlist, without revealing which entry.
+The allowlist is hardcoded to the numbers 100 to 199 inclusive.

 ```shell